-The internal audit plan of work is discussed with management but the internal auditors report to the Audit Committee.
+The internal audit plan of work is discussed with management but the internal auditors report to the Audit Committee

-Internal Audit staff remain independent of the business and report to the Chief Audit Executive who, in turn, report functionally to the Audit Committee and administratively to the Chief Operating Officer.
+Internal Audit staff remain independent of the business and report to the Chief Audit Executive who, in turn, report functionally to the Audit Committee and administratively to the Chief Operating Officer

 Internal Audit staff have no direct operational responsibility or authority over any of the activities they review.
 Therefore, they do not develop nor install systems or procedures, prepare records or engage in any other activity which they would normally audit.
 Internal Audit staff with real or perceived conflicts of interest must inform the Chief Audit Executive, then the Audit Committee, as soon as these issues become apparent so that appropriate safeguards can be put in place.
+The Group's Risk Manager is involved in fieldwork in non-sensitive areas of internal audit and this work is managed by PwC to ensure that there are no conflicts of interest and the standard of work is maintained at high levels.